patman77/SDCE_nanodegree_Term3_Project1_Path_Planning_Project/README.md

 A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.

+## Description

+I implemented the waypoint following according to the walkthrough by using the above spline library.
+Additionally, I added a lane change behaviour.
+Whenever the car in front of me gets too close (<30), I apply the following rules:
+* if no one is on the left side (either in front or behind), change to the left lane
+* or, if that is not possible, do the same to the right side
+* otherwise, slow down

+In addition, own velocity is kept below the maximum speed of 49.5.
+There are some German rules which I added:
+* always stick to the rightmost lane
+* do not overtake other cars to the left of oneself These rules were checked and corrected after all other maneuvers in order not to interfere.
+Sometimes (especially in the beginning), it happens that a car from behind collided me, but I don't count that as my fault, this other car should have slowed down.

+With these behaviours, I could drive safely for 4.6 miles.

 ---

 ## Dependencies